luisao8/Online-Shop-Analytics/README.md

 ---

+## Deep Learning
+Used Deep Learning for stock and customer spending prediction.
+Files not available due to copyright.

+---

+## Webapp
+An interactive dashboard was created using Streamlit.
+This webapp allows the shop's team to easily navigate through the data, visualizing insights and tracking shop performance.

+---

 ## Technologies
 This project was developed with the following technologies:
 * Python
 * Streamlit
 * Various data analysis libraries such as Pandas, NumPy, and Matplotlib

----

-## Webapp
-An interactive dashboard was created using Streamlit.
-This webapp allows the shop's team to easily navigate through the data and visualize insights.

 ---